 - The Huffington method.
 An article in the New York Times.
 Cookies must be activated for this site.

-The subdomain news.yahoo.com/upshot works entirely from an algorithm searching most frequent queries.
+The subdomain news.yahoo.com/upshot works entirely on an algorithm searching most frequent queries.

-On February 24, 2011, Google made a change in its algorithm to penalize poor content sites, which affected 12% of requests (in the USA).
+On February 24, 2011, Google made a change in its algorithm named Panda to penalize poor content sites, which affected 12% of requests (in the USA).

 Many farms contents were affected, some losing most of their traffic.
-See the list of content farms.
 Among the most important: Mahalo, Answerbag (Demand Media), Associated Content recently bought by Yahoo!.

 Why eHow did he not been shot?
 Probably because this site targets the very long tail, with millions of articles matching queries rarely made each.
 Difficult to penalize a site in these conditions.
 If it gets a penalty of 100 positions but it is the only to answer to a query, it will still be on top of the results.